Best Alexa devices Android Central 2021

 Alexa gadgets galore

-There are dozens of devices that have Alexa built-in, and literally, thousands that work with the smart voice assistant.
+There are dozens of devices with Alexa built-in, and literally, thousands that work with the smart voice assistant.
 We've done our best to comb through all the options to share our favorites with you so that you can make the best purchase decisions when it comes to setting up your smart home with Alexa.

 If you don't have an Echo already, we recommend starting with the Echo (4th Gen), as it offers a great balance of sound, functionality, and affordability.
 You can use it to control your other smart home and Alexa-compatible devices with just your voice, and you can pair two of them together to get a stereo sound system or connect them to your Fire TV for an even better Disney+ binging session.